Ballpark: Retro-classic ballparks

 HOK Sport, now known as Populous, designed Sahlen Field in Buffalo to attract a major league franchise to the city.
 The stadium opened in 1988 as home of the Buffalo Bisons, but was passed over in the 1993 Major League Baseball expansion (Sahlen Field was eventually used as a temporary MLB facility by the Toronto Blue Jays in the 2020 season and 2021 season due to Canada's travel restrictions following the outbreak of COVID-19).
-HOK Sport would take what they learned in Buffalo about styling a retro-classic ballpark, or retro ballpark, to their major league project in Baltimore.
+HOK Sport would take what they learned in Buffalo about styling a retro-classic ballpark, or retro/jewel box ballpark, to their major league project in Baltimore.

-In 1992, Oriole Park at Camden Yards opened in Baltimore.
-Going in a different direction from the multi-purpose and modern ballparks, Camden Yards harkened back to the old jewel box parks.
-This began the trend of building retro-classic ballparks in Major League Baseball.

-The retro parks were built with all the luxuries of the newer parks, such as luxury boxes and more restrooms and concession areas, along with new additions, such as indoor concourses that are open to the field, allowing fans to always have a view of the game.
-However (except for a few exceptions harkening back to the wooden ballpark era), the aesthetics shifted back to jewel box conventions, which included the use of green seats, bricks, stone, and green-painted exposed steel.

-A major divergence from jewel boxes was the layout of the grandstand.
-The focus was now on everyone in the park having a good view.
-Columns were missing as with the modern parks, but the upper deck was drawn back and shrunk, while the middle tiers grew in size, causing a stepped effect.
-The cantilevered upper deck was no longer a large necessity.
-However, since these new upper decks were drawn back, the shape of the inclined seating was clearly expressed on the exterior, a feature that is a hallmark of modern parks.